ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients: Introduction

 In the days and weeks after the explosion, the SN ejecta are in the so-called ``photospheric phase'', where the spectra probe the outer surface layers as optical depths are still high and radiation from deep layers cannot escape.
 In this phase, many absorption lines are observed, making detailed radiative transfer calculations critical, while the microphysics can be approached in a more simple manner (i.e. in LTE).
 At late times, the ejecta enter the ``nebular phase'', when the ejecta have become (mostly) optically thin and the inner regions are revealed.
 In this regime, optical depths are smaller, and dominant lines appear in emission rather than absorption.
 In this regime the radiative transfer becomes simpler to perform, but instead more microphysics (i.e. NLTE) must be accounted for.
 The transition into the nebular phase has no formally defined time and depends on the expansion velocity and mass of the ejecta, as well as the wavelength as redder emission becomes optically thin more quickly.
 A more detailed discussion can be found in \citet{jerkstrand2025spectral}.

 SNe occur from two distinct progenitor systems: the thermonuclear explosion of (at least one) white dwarf (called Type Ia, SN Ia, see e.g. \citealt{taubenberger2017extremes} for an overview of the many different subtypes), and the core collapse of a massive star (CCSN; stars with $M_\text{ZAMS}\gtrsim8\,M_\odot$, \citealt{heger2003massive}, \citealt{jerkstrand2026core}) which encompasses all the other types, depending on what kind of star exploded \citep[see also][]{filippenko1997optical,galyam2017observational}.
 Multi-dimensional explosion simulations of SNe Ia have been available for quite some time \citep[see][for a review]{hillebrandt2013towards}, and a vast literature on 3D LTE modelling of these exists.
-NLTE modelling was done in 2D by \citet{botyanszki2018multidimensional}. \citet{shingles2020monte} started working towards including NLTE effects in the 3D code \texttt{ARTIS}, but computed models only in 1D.
+NLTE modelling was done in 2D by \citet{botyanszki2018multidimensional}. \citet{shingles2020monte} started working towards including NLTE effects in the 3D code \texttt{ARTIS}, but computed models only in 1D. \txtred{Recent studies which did progress into 3D focussed more on spectra up to $\sim2\,$months post-explosion \citep[e.g.][]{callan2025exploring,holas2025asymmetry,chen2025SEDONA} which -- even for SNe Ia -- is bordering on nebular phase, and done without detailed NLTE calculations. \citet{pollin2025multidimensional} did explore much deeper into the nebular phase, and implemented a modified photoionization treatment to compute NLTE effects.}